algolia/instantsearch/packages/instantsearch-specs/content/widgets/toggle.md

     description: the checkbox input of each toggle item
   - name: .ais-Toggle-count
     description: the count of items for each item
+  - name: .ais-Toggle-footer
+    description: the footer of the widget
 ---